Employer of Record (EOR) in Ireland

 EOR providers act as legal employer, managing payroll, benefits, and employment contracts, and ensuring compliance with labour laws.
 They assume liability for employment risks and provide HR support, allowing businesses to focus on growth and operations.

 Yes, using an EOR in Ireland is fully legal and complies with Irish labour regulations.
-Many international companies use EOR services to enter the Irish market, while freelancers use them to formalise their employment status.
+Many international companies use EOR services to enter the Irish market.

 Setting up a company or office in Ireland can take months and require significant financial investment.
 An EOR eliminates the need to establish a legal entity, allowing businesses to quickly and compliantly hire, pay, and onboard employees through the EOR’s existing legal structure.